Chapter 15.15

 (i) Have the lowest floor (including basement) elevated above the highest adjacent grade of the building site, one foot or more above the depth number specified on the FIRM (at least two feet if no depth number is specified).
 Recorded on a current elevation certificate with Section E completed; or

 (ii) Together with attendant utility and sanitary facilities, be floodproofed to or above that level so that any space below that level is watertight with walls substantially impermeable to the passage of water and with structural components having the capability of resisting hydrostatic and hydrodynamic loads and effects of buoyancy.
-If this method is used, compliance shall be certified by a registered professional engineer or architect as in subsection (2)(b)(iii) of this section;
+If this method is used, compliance shall be certified by a registered professional engineer or architect as in subsection (2)(b)(i) of this section;

 (c) Require adequate drainage paths around structures on slopes to guide floodwaters around and away from proposed structures; and

-(i) Be on the site for fewer than 180 consecutive days; or
+(i) Be on the site for fewer than 180 consecutive days;

 (ii) Be fully licensed and ready for highway use, on its wheels or jacking system, is attached to the site only by quick disconnect type utilities and security devices, and has no permanently attached additions; or